The-OpenROAD-Project/asap7/README.md

 ## Synopsys Enablement

-A user provided enable for Synopsys tools is available at [asap7_snps](https://github.com/snishizawa/asap7_snps).
+An ASAP7 user-provided enablement for Synopsys tools is available at [asap7_snps](https://github.com/snishizawa/asap7_snps).

 ## Other Publications